-What happens in Lewy body dementia?Lewy body dementia (LBD) is a progressive condition, meaning that symptoms gradually get worse over time.
+The deposition of lewy bodies in the brain causes its function to decline and eventually ends up as dementia, which is termed as Lewy body dementia (LBD).
+LBD is a progressive condition, meaning that symptoms gradually get worse over time.
 People with the disease will notice the decline in mental function, memory and understanding that affects all people with dementia.
 However, individuals with Lewy body dementia may also experience some of the more confusing and upsetting symptoms of dementia including visual hallucinations and sleep disruption.
 The movement problems of Parkinson's disease, including shaking, stiffness and slow movement are also prevalent.

-Increasing forgetfulness, difficulties with language and communication, and loss of concentration are common in Lewy body dementia.
+Increasing forgetfulness, difficulties with language and communication, and loss of concentration are commonly seen as first symptoms of in Lewy body dementia.
 It can also impair your ability to recognise faces.

-Seeing things that are not thereVivid visual hallucinations can be an early symptoms of Lewy body dementia.
+Does lewy body dementia affect vision?
+Yes, visual spatial problems in lewy body dementia do occur.
+Vivid visual hallucinations can be one of the very early signs of Lewy body dementia.
 Individuals may see animals, people or objects that aren't really there.
 Other hallucinations can include sound, smell and touch- all can be very distressing for the person affected and for those that love and care for them.

 Damage to the part of the brain that controls movement can cause muscle stiffness, a tremor, a slowing down of motion and a shuffling walk.
 Visuospatial awareness can be impacted, resulting in problems judging distances.
 In combination with the movement restriction, this can increase the risk of accidents and falls.

 The autonomic nervous system controls many of our important body functions including blood pressure, heart rate, sweating and digestion.
 The part of the brain responsible for this is often damaged in LBD, leading to dizziness, fainting and problems with constipation.

 Dementia with lewy bodies early symptoms include sleep disturbances.
 Individuals affected may have long naps in the day.
 Sleep behaviour disorder can cause problems during the rapid-eye-movement phase of sleep, which results in people physically acting out their dreams.
 This can lead to flailing and kicking of arms and legs, which can be very difficult for anyone sharing the bed.

 Mood disturbances is one of the prominent features of lewy body dementia Many people with LBD struggle with concentration, they may feel apathetic and spend a lot of time staring into space.
 These symptoms can come and go, so that there may be some periods where the individual is bright and alert, followed by spells of confusion and drowsiness.
 Depression is also common during the course of the illness.